 Mean vs. Median: A Beginner’s Guide

 A common way to summarize a group of numbers — one most of us learned in grade school — is to find its mean, commonly called the average.
-But it’s not always the best measure.
-Often, the median is better.
+But the average isn’t always the best measure to use.
+Many times, the median is better.

 Let’s say six kids go on a field trip, ages 10, 11, 10, 9, 13 and 12.
 It’s easy to add the ages and divide by six to get the group’s average age:

 (10 + 11 + 10 + 9 + 13 + 12) / 6 = 10.8

 Because all the ages are close, the average of 10.8 gives us a good picture of the group as a whole.
 But averages are less helpful when the values are skewed toward one end or if they include outliers.

 For example, what if we add a much older chaperone to our field trip?
 With ages of 10, 11, 10, 9, 13, 12 and 46, the average age of the group rises considerably:

 (10 + 11 + 10 + 9 + 13 + 12 + 46) / 7 = 15.9

 Now the mean is not an accurate representation.
 The outlier skews the average, and no journalist should feel comfortable reporting it.